Professional Pilot Technology

 - Accurately analyze and interpret data from aerodynamic, mathematical, and scientific principles

 Completion of the aviation degree entails intensive motivation and commitment.
-Most pilot certificates or ratings are completed in a 14 week semester.
-This requires the necessity to fly 4-5 times minimum each week to complete the courses.
-As an FAA-approved 141 flight school, the FAA requires Stage Checks and short written exams for each stage in every course.
-The flight school also has milestones in each week of training for every course.
-The Chief Flight Instructor and assistants are dedicated to following the published milestones and stage checks for every student to ensure proper completions.
-Students will be called upon to make up cancellations or delays on weekends and during scheduled breaks if necessary.
-Students must be available to fly seven days per week, including some flights at night.
+Most pilot certificates or ratings are completed in a 14-week semester.
+This may require flying 4-5 times each week to complete the courses.
+As an FAA-approved 141 flight school, the FAA requires stage checks and short written exams for each stage in every course.
+The Chief Flight Instructor and their assistants are required to follow the published milestones and stage checks for every student to ensure proper completion.
+The student must make up cancellations or delays on weekends and during scheduled breaks if necessary and must be available to fly seven days per week, including some flights at night.